Cable Standing Hip Extension

 Do hamstrings work too?

-Not fully; it is more of a glute isolation accessory movement.
+No, it is more of a glute accessory than a full lower-body compound lift.

 Should my torso move?